Coming Home to Nature: The French Art of Countryfication

 How has living in the country changed your relationship to food?
 Are there any ingredients or recipes you’re looking forward to using in the summer months?

 Having your own vegetable garden changes everything.
 You can find the ingredients for your dinner right outside your door - at least in the summer months.
 It's pure joy and insanely practical.
-Discover one of our favourite salad recipes from the book here - full of homegrown cucumbers, zucchini and spring garlic!
+Discover one of our favorite salad recipes from the book here - full of homegrown cucumbers, zucchini and spring garlic!